Winter Fly Fishing: Guide Tactics And 20 Tips For More Fish

 - Use the many guide tips for staying warm, dry, and comfortable that I show you on my winter fishing page.

-Choose your winter fly fishing strategies carefully.
-Usually, the trout are slow and deep during the coldest days so you won’t see much action on the surface.
+Choose your fly fishing strategies carefully.
+Usually, the trout are slow and deep during the coldest days, so you won’t see much action on the surface.

-Normally fly fishing in the winter involves a lot of nymph fishing and some streamer fishing.
+Normally fly fishing during the winter involves a lot of nymph fishing and some streamer fishing.

 Winter Spey Fishing